All Genesys software is © Copyright 2016–2018 Genesys Telecommunications Laboratories, Inc. All rights reserved.

 Genesys Predictive Routing

-Genesys Predictive Routing draws on accumulated agent and interaction data, enabling you to analyze omnichannel interactions and outcomes and generate models to predict outcomes.
+Genesys Predictive Routing draws on accumulated agent, customer, and interaction data, enabling you to analyze omnichannel interactions and outcomes and generate models to predict outcomes.
 From this analysis, combined with machine learning, you can determine the best possible match between waiting interactions and available agents, and then route the interactions accordingly.

 In addition, you can report on the predicted versus actual outcomes.
 The actual outcome is also used to further train the machine-learning model, improving the accuracy of predicted outcomes between similar customer profiles and agent profiles.